-The popularity of wearable activity trackers like Jawbone, Fitbit, Nike FuelBand and others has grown considerably over the last year.
+The popularity of wearable activity trackers like Fitbit, Garmin, Polar, and Apple has grown considerably.
 If you’ve thought about buying one but wasn’t quite sure if it’s for you or which one to buy, use this information to help you make an informed decision.

 Activity Tracker Frequently Asked Questions

 - Activity trackers are devices that translate movement into different forms of data.
 Most trackers will provide estimates of steps, distance, and active minutes.
 The data can be viewed on a phone, tablet or PC.
 Depending upon the tracker, the information tracked may vary.
 Some trackers can even record sleep patterns and allow you to track eating habits.

 - Activity trackers use accelerometers to translate body movement into data.
 The movement is converted to data by using standards that have been determined through exercise science testing.
 Activity trackers can over count or under count step depending upon the surface you are on, type of movement, and where the device is worn on the body.

 - Different activity trackers are worn in different areas of your body.
 Some trackers can be worn multiple places.
 Depending upon the tracker, they can be worn at the wrist, pant line, belt, pocket, or on an undergarment.

 - Quick Tip: Wrist trackers should be worn on the non-dominant hand for a more accurate measurement.